alanng10/class-lang/Doc/Article/Word/a.md

 Word "child" has meaning that is sub entity.

+Word "grid" has meaning that is table area.

 Word "event" has meaning that is occurred.

 Word "status" has meaning that is kind of output.